MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-manage-driver-and-firmware-updates.md

 | `CreateDriverUpdatePolicy` | Windows Autopatch – Driver Update policy [Test/First/Fast/Broad] | Driver Update Policy for device Test/First/Fast/Broad group | Automatic | `0` |

 > [!NOTE]
-> In public preview, the DeploymentDeferralInDays setting is `0` for all deployment rings.
+> In public preview, the DeploymentDeferralInDays setting is set to `0` for all deployment rings.

 ## Feedback and support